einsmein/HSF-prep/solution2.md

 ## Interfaces

-Finally the functions are wrapped up into functional interfaces which takes muon attribute arrays from HEP dataset as input.
+Finally all the functions shown in this solution are wrapped into functional interfaces which takes muon attribute arrays from HEP dataset as input.

 ```python
 def Z_mass_from_baby_step(starts, stops, Muon_E, Muon_Px, Muon_Py, Muon_Pz):